 The materials or parts in medical device prototype development may differ from the final product to help with cost savings, time reduction, or availability of finite resources.
 Prototypes will look very different based on the role they are playing in product development.
 Based on product development needs, there are different types of prototypes: proof of concept, alpha, beta, pilot, and final prototypes.

 Alpha prototypes refer to samples of the device that are non-functioning.
 They are designed to learn if the product dimensions are correct and to understand how the product will look and feel.
 These prototypes are typically 3-D printed.
 Because they are non-functioning, alpha prototypes are typically cheaper to manufacture and can be produced quickly.
-Outside of design, manufacturers often use alpha prototypes in trade shows and conferences to inform the public about ongoing products or development.

 To test out the functions of a device, engineers will utilize beta stage prototypes.
 Beta prototypes are typically not clean, nicely branded devices.
 The purpose of a beta prototype is to evaluate manufacturing or test features.
 These prototypes help test if the device is functional and evaluate manufacturing.
 Sometimes beta prototypes may only be one feature in a large device.
 Beta prototypes are functional but are not for human use and are typically not used for verification and validation testing.

-Once the device design has gone through a few iterations of beta prototyping, then engineers might begin pilot prototyping.
+Once the medical device design has gone through a few iterations of beta prototyping, then engineers might begin pilot prototyping.
 Pilot prototypes are refined beta prototypes that resemble the final, finished medical device.
 Once the design is finalized, pilot prototypes will be used in verification and validation testing.
 Verification and validation testing data is part of the evidence that is sent to the FDA as proof of the device’s safety and efficacy.
 If manufacturing cannot be scaled, manufacturers may use pilot prototypes in soft launches.

 DeviceLab has the resources to guide your product development team through medical device prototype development and finalize your product’s design.